stat545ubc-2025/Collaborative-Project-1---Group2/README.md

 ## README.md

-This project is our 1st collaborative project at Stat545.
-We are going to learn little about how to use R studio and Github And, troubleshooting in collaborative manner.
+This is our first collaborative project in Stat545, where we will learn a bit about using RStudio and GitHub, as well as practice troubleshooting in a collaborative way.

 *Our group members involve:*